Cluckhead/Bang/Docs/README.md

 *   **Special Character Handling:** Security IDs with special characters are URL-encoded in templates and decoded in view functions using `urllib.parse.unquote(security_id)`

-*   **Planned Feature - Attribution Residuals Chart:** Time-series visualization of attribution residuals
+*   **Attribution Residuals Chart:** Time-series visualization of attribution residuals

 ## File Structure Overview